George-Anto/cinema_app_backend/README.md

-# cinema App Backend Module
+# Cinema App Backend Module

 The backend module for the Cinema App 2022.
 It handles all the business logic of our application and communicates with the database.